Ariel Agemian: Career in art

-Shortly after Ariel Agemian arrived in America, he set up a studio in New York City where he taught art to now famous artists, Erik Schmidt and Richard Mantia while he continued to paint.
+Shortly after Ariel Agemian emigrated to America, he set up a studio in New York City where he taught art to now famous artists, Erik Schmidt and Richard Mantia while he continued to paint.
 He perfected the use of pastels on construction and working with the dark to light concept with the Chiaroscuro effect.
 On black construction he used white chalk and brought life from the black background.
 Ariel married Maria Roxas in June, 1939.
 They had a son, Stefan, and a daughter, Annig.

 In 1943 Agemian became an American citizen and began to work for Msgr.
 Joseph F. Stedman and then Msgr.
 Frey who were directors of the Confraternity of the Precious Blood, a publishing house for Catholic literature in Brooklyn, New York.
 Agemian painted over 500 illustrations.
 They are in the books, My Daily Psalms, Christ in the Gospel, The Imitation of Christ, My Meditation on the Gospel and My Mass.
 His reproduction of Christ, from the Shroud of Turin, is considered the most exact by experts in the scientific research field.
 After coming to America, the artist's technique and subject matter noticeably changed to purely religious.
 Only a few portraits of dear friends were painted during the next twenty years.
 He sketched daily, lived somewhat the life of a recluse and his works were not displayed publicly again after 1939.

 In 1958, Ariel Agemian was given the highest honor bestowed upon a layman by the Catholic Church.
 He was awarded a Gold Medal from Pope Pius XII and knighted into the Order of Saint Gregory the Great.
 On March 10, 2012, Ariel Agemian was posthumously awarded a distinguished alumni honor as an artist given by the Mekhatarian Alumni Association in Toronto, Canada.

+Agemian died on November 28, 1963 in New York City.

 Legacy

 His legacy lives on in his works.
 There have been several showings in the Grand Junction and Glenwood Springs area in Colorado.
-Some religious works have been donated to museums in New York City, Holy Cross Armenian Catholic Church in Belmont, MA; St. Mark's in Wynnewood, PA; St. Bernard's Church in New Broomfield, PA; Collegio Armeno in Rome; and Yerevan, Armenia.
+Some religious works have been donated to museums in New York City, Holy Cross Armenian Catholic Church in Belmont, Massachusetts; St. Mark's in Wynnewood, Pennsylvania; St. Bernard's Church in New Broomfield, Pennsylvania; Collegio Armeno in Rome; and Yerevan, Armenia.
 In 2011, the painting Christ in the Temple, dedicated to the "Son of God coming into the Temple" feast in the Armenian Apostolic Church and Eastern Catholic Church, was donated to Anna Maria College in Paxton, Massachusetts, also his daughter's alma mater.
 The majority of works done in America have been in the private collection of Annig Agemian Raley in Glenwood Springs, Colorado.
 The latest exhibition was in January, 2014 at the new Glenwood Springs Library in Glenwood Springs, Colorado.

 Just recently another of Agemian's portraits have been located in Ruben Sevak Museum, an art museum located in Vagharshapat, Armenia.
 Opened on 10 September 2013.